nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 - Step 3: The created `InputEntry` instance is added into the `ArrayList<Entry>` attribute of the `CalorieList`.

+### List Calories record feature

+The `calories list` feature lists out the record of all the Calories data that the user has keyed in.
+The Calories data are all stored into a `ArrayList<Entry> calorieArrayList` attribute of the `CalorieList` Class.
+Calories data are printed when the `printCalorieList()` function is called.

 ## Product scope
 ### Target user profile